arnoldboy123/workforce-adnat-challenge/README.md

 You will need to ensure rails is installed in your local machine and you might need to run `bundle install` to ensure everything can run smoothly

 ## Features
-The feature of this app includes:
+The user can use this app to:
 - Sign up and Sign in
-- Edit your user details
+- Edit their user details
-- Create an organisation or join an organisation if user is not in an organisation
+- Create an organisation or join an organisation if they are not in an organisation
-- View the shift table of the organisation
+- View the shift table of the organisation they are in
 - Create shifts for themselves
-- Update and delete their own shift
+- Update and delete their shifts
 - Leave their organisation (shifts will be permanently destroyed when user leaves)
 - The app will flag whether a shift is overnight

+## Optional challenges implemented
+- Edit user details
+- Modify and delete shifts

 ## Details
 #### Additional gems used